yaz62/mysite/content/posts/geodesics-via-calculus-of-variation/index.md

 \Rightarrow &\nabla_{\alpha^\prime}\alpha^\prime = 0
 \end{align\*}
 $$
-There it is: the definition that the geodesic is straight -- the tangent vector doesn't change along the curve, i.e. $\nabla_{\alpha^\prime}\alpha^\prime = 0$ -- is indeed mathematically equivalent to the notion that geodesics minimize distances on surfaces.
-To see the math orgies when we don't use the Euler-Lagrange equation, check out the *PS* at the end.
+There it is: the definition that the geodesic is straight -- the tangent vector doesn't change along the curve, i.e. $\nabla_{\alpha^\prime}\alpha^\prime = 0$ -- is indeed mathematically equivalent to the notion that geodesics minimize distances (actually, energy) on surfaces.
 The requirement of affine (namely constant speed) parametrization is implied already, because otherwise there will be tangential acceleration and the covariant derivative won't be zero.
 It comes out naturally as we vary not only the shape of the curve ($u$ and $v$, and the direction of $\[u^\prime, v^\prime\]$), but also how fast a particle travels along the curve (magnitude of $\[u^\prime, v^\prime\]$).
 Furthermore, the dependence of the energy functional on speed can be explicitly shown like this: let $s$ be the arclength parameter,
 $$
 \begin{align\*}
     \mathcal{E}\[\alpha\] &= \frac{1}{2}\int_0^T \alpha^\prime \cdot \alpha^\prime \mathrm dt \\\\\[1.5ex]